awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 + Prerequisites
 + Understand the AWS Tracker application
-+ Create an IntelliJ project named ItemTrackerRDS
++ Create an IntelliJ project
 + Add the dependencies to your project
 + Create the Kotlin classes
 + Create the React front end